Normal (Gaussian) Distribution

 March 29, 2018

-Gaussian distribution is named after the German mathematician Carl Friedrich Gauss.
-He derived the distribution’s basic form in his 1809 monogram on the motion of planets and comets.
-By using the function e –kδ2 to represent the distribution of random errors δ in measurements (where k is a scale factor), he could prove that the least-squares method of fitting data generated the most probable result.
-He also used the distribution to determine the statistics of the mean value of a series of measurements having this random error (visit the lesson on Confidence Intervals.)
+Using the function e –kδ2 to represent the distribution of random errors (δ) in a measurement (where k is a scale factor), Gauss could prove that the least-squares method of fitting data generated the most probable result.
+He also used the distribution to statistically determine if the mean value of a series of measurements had this random error (visit the lesson on Confidence Intervals.)

 Cumulative Distribution Function (CDF)